Brian Grazer

 Brian Thomas Grazer (born July 12, 1951) is an American film and television producer.
-He founded Imagine Entertainment in 1986 with Ron Howard.
+He founded Imagine Entertainment in 1985 with Ron Howard.
 The films they produced have grossed over $15 billion.
 Grazer was personally nominated for four Academy Awards for Splash (1984), Apollo 13 (1995), A Beautiful Mind (2001), and Frost/Nixon (2008).
-His films and TV series have been nominated for 47 Academy Awards and 217 Emmy Awards.
+His films and television series have been nominated for 47 Academy Awards and 217 Emmy Awards.

 In 2002, Grazer won an Academy Award for Best Picture for A Beautiful Mind (shared with Ron Howard).
 In 2007, he was named one of Times "100 Most Influential People in the World".

-Early life
+Early life and education

 Grazer was born in Los Angeles, California, to Arlene Becker Grazer and criminal defense attorney Thomas Grazer.
 He is the older brother of Nora Beth Grazer (b.
 1952) and actor/director Gavin Grazer (b.
 1961).
 He was raised in Sherman Oaks and Northridge, in Los Angeles's San Fernando Valley.

 Grazer's father was Catholic and his mother is Jewish.
 His parents divorced when he was in high school.
 Grazer said "My best buddy, the most important person in my growing up, was my little 4-foot-10 [147 cm] Jewish grandmother, and she'd say, 'In order to get it, you got to do it.
 No one's going to get it for you, Brian.'"

 While in school, Grazer struggled with dyslexia.
 Grazer got through school by reading other students' papers and arguing his grades with his teachers.

 His nephew is actor Jack Dylan Grazer.

-Education

 Grazer won a scholarship to the University of Southern California (USC) as a psychology major.
 He graduated from USC's School of Cinema-Television in 1974.
 He then attended USC Law School for one year, but quit in 1975 to pursue a life in Hollywood.